PayPal Logo

 Meaning and History

-PayPal Logo history
+Paypal Logo history

 PayPal, which was originally known as Confinity, was created in 1998 by Peter Thiel, Max Levchin, and Luke Nosek.
 The current global leader in online payments, PayPal, emerged in early 2000 as a result of the merger between Confinity and X.com, which was created by Ilon Mask.
 Over time, it has become a giant of Silicon Valley.
 In 2002, PayPal was acquired by eBay.
 On July 20, 2015, though, PayPal began trading on the NASDAQ, separate from parent eBay.